Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 *This section needs to be updated.*

-First an Azure resource group was created using the resourceName parameter as the name.
+First an Azure resource group was created using the resourceName parameter of the Powershell script as the name.

 Then resources were created using an azure template which is stored in the [./azuredeploy.json](./azuredeploy.json) file.
-Parameters were passed in from the powershell script by manipulation the json values in the [./azuredeploy.parameters.json](./azuredeploy.parameters.json) file.
+Parameters were passed in from the Powershell script by manipulation the json values in the [./azuredeploy.parameters.json](./azuredeploy.parameters.json) file.
 For the individual resources a random number between 0 and 9999 is attached to help guarantee availability.</br>

 The values set in the azuredeploy.json file determine many things like pricing scheme, dependencies, and others.